Are your plant's new growth leaves turning yellow?

 Usually, it happens because of the weakened internal system of the plant.

-When the roots stop performing their tasks at optimum level, you get to see such issues on your indoor plants.
+When the roots stop performing their tasks at an optimum level, you get to see such issues on your indoor plants.

 3. Too Much Sunlight